Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 join).
 The way the device is rekeyed is out of scope of this document and left to the implementation.

+Note: Implementation also using another IID source MUST ensure that the same IID is shared between the device and the SCHC gateway in the compression and decompression of the IPv6 address of the device.

 ## Padding